straubmike/TavernKeeper/apps/web/contributions/themed-dungeon-generation/README.md

-﻿# Themed Dungeon Generation System
+# Themed Dungeon Generation System

-## ΓÜá∩╕Å Primary Implementation: TypeScript
+## ⚠️ Primary Implementation: TypeScript

 **The main implementation is TypeScript code in `code/` directory.
 This is what should be integrated into the game.**